Small towns and big cities in the Buckeye State spotlight filming locations seen in memorable motion pictures shot in Ohio

 Numerous scenes in the 1988 road-trip movie Rain Man were filmed in Greater Cincinnati, where the Hollywood entourage spent nine weeks on location.
 Starring Tom Cruise as Charlie Babbitt and Dustin Hoffman as his autistic older brother Raymond, the film won the Oscar for Best Picture.
 Hoffman snared Best Actor honors.

 Downtown Cincinnati locations include the 1921 Dixie Terminal Building, with its elaborate marble-paneled arcade.
 Posing as Cincinnati Trust, it’s where Charlie charms the desk clerk into divulging the whereabouts of the $3 million trust fund set up by his late father.
 Another scene shows the brothers driving across the Ohio River on the nearby John A. Roebling Suspension Bridge, a prototype of the same architect’s Brooklyn Bridge.
-Filming sites just across the river in northern Kentucky included Greater Cincinnati International Airport, Pompilio’s Restaurant in Newport, St. Anne Convent in Melbourne and Evergreen Cemetery in Southgate.
+Filming locations just across the river in northern Kentucky included Greater Cincinnati International Airport, Pompilio’s Restaurant in Newport, St. Anne Convent in Melbourne and Evergreen Cemetery in Southgate.
 The convent stood in for Wallbrook, the institution where Raymond lived.

 Other movies filmed in Ohio include the 1993 Richard Dreyfuss film Lost in Yonkers, with scenes shot in Wilmington and Ripley; and Traffic, a 2000 thriller about the illegal drug trade starring Michael Douglas and Catherine Zeta Jones.
 The latter features the Ohio Statehouse and Ohio Judicial Center in Columbus and Cincinnati’s Over-The-Rhine district.
 Columbus’ Merion Village neighborhood and John Glenn Columbus International Airport appear in Aftermath, a 2017 drama starring Arnold Schwarzenegger.
 The 2015 John Travolta movie I Am Wrath also was filmed in (and is set in) Ohio’s capital city.